dongqi-DQ/GEO4PALM/README.md

 case_name         -  name of the case
 origin_time       -  date and time at model start* default_proj      -  default is EPSG:4326.
 This projection uses lat/lon to locate domain.
 This may not be changed. config_proj       -  projection of input tif files.
+GEO4PALM will automatically assign the UTM zone if not provided.
                      We recommend users use local projection with units in metre, e.g. for New Zealand users, EPSG:2193 is a recommended choice.

 [domain]
 ndomain           -  maximum number of domains, when >=2, domain nesting is enabled